 Even though we started this list with Vue.js, Angular remains one of the top front end frameworks.
 It is not going to disappear anytime soon, so let’s take a look at what Angular is going to bring us this year.

 December 2017 brought us a long-awaited Christmas present: Angular 5.
-Angular 5 included such new features as the support of PWAs, build optimizer, and some improvements to Material Design implementation.
-Now, we are getting ready to see Angular 6 in March or April of 2018 (the beta version is already available).
+Angular 5 included such new features as the support of PWAs, build optimizer and some improvements to Material Design implementation.

 Next.js is backed by Zeit company.
 It was developed for server-rendering React applications.
 The number of such web apps tends to be growing, which is another web development trend.